Dwight Yoakam: 1987–1989: Hillbilly Deluxe, Buenas Noches from a Lonely Room, and Just Lookin' for a Hit

 Yoakam's second Reprise album Hillbilly Deluxe was released in 1987.
 The album was also led off by a cover song; specifically, Elvis Presley's "Little Sister".
 After this were Yoakam's original compositions "Little Ways" and "Please, Please Baby", followed by a cover of Lefty Frizzell's "Always Late with Your Kisses".
 All four of these cuts made top ten on the country music charts between 1987 and early 1988.
 "Little Ways" was a number one single on the Canadian RPM country charts.
 Also covered on the album was Stonewall Jackson's "Smoke Along the Track".
 One of the other tracks on the album was "Readin', Rightin', Rt.
 23", an autobiographical song which Yoakam wrote about the towns along U.S. Route 23 in Kentucky near his grandparents' houses.
 Hillbilly Deluxe was certified platinum for shipments of one million copies, and earned Yoakam another Grammy Award nomination in the category Best Male Country Vocal Performance.
 It also reached number one on Top Country Albums.
 Jurek praised the cover songs in his review for AllMusic, where he compared Yoakam's vocal phrasing favorably to Merle Haggard.
 He also noted the use of lap steel guitar and fiddle in Anderson's production, as well as Yoakam's lyrics on "Readin', Rightin', Rt.
 23".
 An uncredited review in Music & Media magazine stated, "The album features sophisticated, yet fresh country music with rollicking C&W guitar lines, supplemented with Yoakam's straight, yearning vocals."

-Yoakam had a number one single in 1988 with "Streets of Bakersfield", a duet with Buck Owens (pictured here in 1977).
+Yoakam had a number one single in 1988 with "Streets of Bakersfield", a duet with Buck Owens (pictured in 1977).